vigoo/vigoo.github.io/content/posts/2026-03-29-golem-coding-agent.md

 #### Committing a branch

-We have not added any support yet to actually finish a branch and commit and push the changes before the agent get closed.
+We have not added any support yet to actually finish a branch and commit and push the changes before the agent gets closed.

 #### Automatic tracking of context size and managing threads